sim-kar/cinema-sage/README.md

 the first request from a user every 1000 ms, in an effort to stop users from spamming the client making API requests.
 That way a single client can service more users at the same time.

-Considerations have been made for maintainability.
+Considerations have been made for maintainability as well.
 Components are isolated, both in terms of separation of concerns, but also in terms of being independent.
 Dependency injection is used to make it easier to make changes in one component without affecting another.
 This also improves testability, since dependencies can be mocked.
 Observables are also isolated from one another.
 The client for example can try to recover from a failure without affecting the rest of the system with `retry()`, leading to improved reliability.

 The `Chatbot` also attempts to recover from errors with `retry()`, but if it is unable to do so,